AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/pattern_provider.md

 direction.
 They only push ingredients to the selected side, receive inputs from all sides, and specifically don't provide a network connection on the selected side.
 This allows them to push to AE2 machines without connecting networks, if you want to make a subnetwork.

-- Flat pattern providers are a [cable subpart](../ae2-mechanics/cable-subparts.md), and so multiple can be placed on the same cable, allowing for compact setups.
+- Flat pattern providers are [cable subparts](../ae2-mechanics/cable-subparts.md), and so multiple can be placed on the same cable, allowing for compact setups.
-They act similar to the selected side on a directional pattern provider, providing patterns, receiving inputs, and not providing a network connection on their face.
+They act similar to the selected side on a directional pattern provider, providing patterns, receiving inputs, and **not** providing a network connection on their face.

 Pattern providers can be swapped between normal and flat in a crafting grid.